 Skip to main content

 Sandbox API keys let you test your email integration without sending real emails to actual recipients.
-Every email sent with a sandbox key is redirected to the account email of the key’s creator — regardless of what you specify in the to, cc, or bcc fields.
+Every email sent through a sandbox key is automatically redirected to the key creator’s account email address, regardless of the to, cc, or bcc fields you specify.

 How Sandbox Keys Work

-When you send an email using a sandbox API key:
+When you send an email using a sandbox API key, five things happen behind the scenes:

-2. The sender domain is overridden — the from address domain is rewritten to dev.uselettr.com, a pre-verified sandbox domain.
-The local part (before @) is preserved.
+2. The sender domain is overridden — The from address domain is rewritten to dev.uselettr.com, a pre-verified sandbox domain.
+The local part (before @) stays the same.

-3. No domain verification required — you don’t need to set up or verify a sending domain to start testing.
+3. No domain verification required — You can start testing immediately without setting up or verifying a sending domain.

-4. No billing impact — sandbox sends are free and don’t count against your monthly sending quota or daily limits.
+4. No billing impact — Sandbox sends are free and do not count toward your monthly sending quota or daily limits.

-For example, if you send to customer@example.com from noreply@yourdomain.com, the sandbox key will actually deliver the email to your account email from noreply@dev.uselettr.com.
+For example, if you send to customer@example.com from noreply@yourdomain.com, the sandbox key delivers the email to your account email from noreply@dev.uselettr.com.

 You do not need a verified sending domain to use sandbox keys.
-The sandbox domain dev.uselettr.com is already verified and ready to use — you can start sending test emails immediately after creating a sandbox key, even on a brand new account with no domains configured.
+The sandbox domain dev.uselettr.com is already configured and ready to use — you can start sending test emails immediately after creating a sandbox key, even on a brand-new account with no domains set up.

 Key Format

-Sandbox API keys have a distinct prefix so you can easily identify them:
+Sandbox API keys use a distinct prefix so you can easily tell them apart from live keys:

 lttr_sandbox_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Live keys use the standard lttr_ prefix.
-This makes it easy to spot if a sandbox key is accidentally used in production.
+This makes it straightforward to spot if a sandbox key is accidentally used in production.

 Creating a Sandbox Key